zamiul20/Basal-Library/README.md

     The directories 'list_syntax' and 'word_syntax' are libraries that use different syntaxes for their calculations, as well as input and output.

-I will fix the code files (they may not work as intended) after clearing up the documentation.
+I will fix the code files (some may not work as intended) after clearing up the documentation.

 There is a directory 'other_code' for code related to Basal, but is not the core module.